Officers killed in the line of duty in 2019

 Provo Police Chief Rich Ferguson said he posthumously promoted Shinners to the rank of master officer.

-Fox News’ Nicole Darrah, Bradford Betz, Louis Casiano, Elizabeth Zwirz, Stephen Sorace, Ryan Gaydos, Paulina Dedaj, Jennifer Earl, Travis Fedschun, Dom Calicchio, Katherine Lam, Amy Lieu and The Associated Press contributed to this report.
+Fox News’ Melissa Leon, Frank Miles, Talia Kaplan, Edmund DeMarche, Brie Stimson, Nicole Darrah, Bradford Betz, Louis Casiano, Elizabeth Zwirz, Stephen Sorace, Ryan Gaydos, Paulina Dedaj, Jennifer Earl, Travis Fedschun, Dom Calicchio, Katherine Lam, Amy Lieu and the Associated Press contributed to this report.